metallb/metallb/dev-env/bgp/README.md

 Total number of neighbors 3
 ```

-Create an `nginx` Deployment and a corresponding Service LoadBalancer:
+Create an `nginx` Deployment and a corresponding Service of type LoadBalancer:

 ```
 kubectl apply -f dev-env/testsvc.yaml